cave dale walk cover photo

 Kids: This Cave Dale walk is suitable for kids of all ages.

-Pushchair/Wheelchair Access: Unfortunately, this route is not accessible with a pushchair or wheelchair.
+Pushchair/Wheelchair Access: This route is not accessible with a pushchair or wheelchair.

 Footwear: Supportive footwear with a good grip is a hiking essential for this walk.